Broken Narratives of the Universe and the Mind

 (notes on an artist's practice)

 Color.
 Madness.
 The texture of cosmological darkness and its infinite possible worldlines.
 Beauty in horror and horror in beauty.
 Evil under the rising sun.
+The laugh of the crazy man.

 The music of the brushstrokes builds on the canvas before me.
 Images come in a flux of universal consciousness, of deranged narrratives, one harmonic at a time.
 Mankind slaughtered by the very universe that gave them birth.
 The flowers of darkness killing the body that nurtered them.
 The brush performs its act.
 The camera will capture it.
 I am killing darkness: the canvas bleeds, so does the mirror.
 It's an endless destruction of layer after layer, paint over paint, color after color.
 An irrational process bearing the mark of the puzzling nature of nature itself.